-The Securities will not be freely tradable until one year from the initial purchase date.
-Although the Securities may be tradeable under federal securities law, state securities regulations may apply and each Purchaser should consult with his or her attorney.
+The Units of SAFE (Simple Agreement for Future Equity) will not be freely tradable until one year from the initial purchase date.
+Although the Units of SAFE may be tradable under federal securities law, state securities regulations may apply and each Purchaser should consult with his or her attorney.

 You should be aware of the long-term nature of this investment.
-There is not now and likely will not be a public market for the Securities being offered.
-Because the Securities have not been registered under the Securities Act or under the securities laws of any state or non-United States jurisdiction, the Securities have transfer restrictions and cannot be resold in the United States except pursuant to Rule 501 of Regulation CF. It is not currently contemplated that registration under the Securities Act or other securities laws will be effected.
-Limitations on the transfer of the Securities may also adversely affect the price that you might be able to obtain for the Securities in a private sale.
+There is not now and likely will not be a public market for the Units of SAFE.
+Because the Units of SAFE have not been registered under the Securities Act or under the securities laws of any state or non-United States jurisdiction, the Units of SAFE have transfer restrictions and cannot be resold in the United States except pursuant to Rule 501 of Regulation CF. It is not currently contemplated that registration under the Securities Act or other securities laws will be effected.
+Limitations on the transfer of the Units of SAFE may also adversely affect the price that you might be able to obtain for the Units of SAFE in a private sale.
 Purchasers should be aware of the long-term nature of their investment in the Company.
 Each Purchaser in this Offering will be required to represent that it is purchasing the Securities for its own account, for investment purposes and not with a view to resale or distribution thereof.